 Implant replacement needed

-A breast cancer surgeon or plastic surgeon can perform a flap reconstruction using your own existing tissue to form the shape of a breast.
+A breast cancer surgeon or plastic surgeon can perform a flap reconstruction using your existing tissue to form the shape of a breast.

 A TRAM Flap procedure uses the existing fat, muscle, and skin.
-A flap of skin with one of the abdominal muscles and fat are surgically removed from the lower abdomen.
+A flap of skin with one of the abdominal muscles and fat is surgically removed from the lower abdomen.
 If this procedure is used, your surgeon will explain how the flap is repositioned to form the shape of a breast and what scars will be visible after surgery.

 With both procedures, a nipple and areola may be created either during or after surgery.

-With Flap Reconstruction surgery, as with any surgery, there are certain risks to be aware of including:
+With Flap Reconstruction surgery, as with any surgery, there are certain risks to be aware of, including: